-Remarks at Groundbreaking for Eugene and Elaine C. Driker trail April 26, 2022
+Remarks at Groundbreaking for the Eugene & Elaine C. Driker Trail on Belle Isle April 26, 2022

 A trail is of course just a connector between two pathways.
 But thinking of the Driker trail in that way hardly describes the pride and delight that Elaine and I feel in having our names linked to a 2000 mile roadway that will provide pleasure for hikers and bikers across the state for generations to come.